CarlosOT2/GestaoProdutosVendas/.docs/en/How is The Website Structured.md

 │   │── InputVendas       # Inputs form component used to add sales │   │── MainInclusao
-│── Rota Manutenção/      # Components used in Manutenção route (/manut) │   │── ListaProdutos     # Componente que usa o componente global Lista para exibir registros da tabela produtos │   │── ListaVendas       # Componente que usa o componente global Lista para exibir registros da tabela vendas │   │── MainManut
+│── Rota Manutenção/      # Components used in Manutenção route (/manut) │   │── ListaProdutos     # Component that uses the redundant component Lista.js to display records from the produtos table │   │── ListaVendas       # Component that uses the redundant component Lista.js to display records from the vendas table │   │── MainManut
-│   │── Manutencao        # Componente que reúne os componentes da Rota Manutenção, exceto o MainManut, fundindo a lógica │   │── ManutForm         # Componente form usado para filtrar os dados de ambas as listas (produtos, e vendas)
+│   │── Manutencao        # Component that gathers all components of the Manutenção Route, except MainManut, merging the logic
+│   │── ManutForm         # Inputs form component designed to filter data from both lists (ListaProdutos and ListaVendas)
 </pre>

 <pre>
 /config
-│── global_scss/        # Contém arquivos SCSS com estilos padrão reutilizáveis ​​(facilitando a padronização e alterações) │   │── inputs.scss
+│── global_scss/        # Contains SCSS files with reusable default styles for standardization and easier changes │   │── inputs.scss
 │   │── label.scss
 │   │── lista.scss
 │   │── media.scss
 │   │── scrolling.scss
 │   │── user-select.scss
-│── usr_cnfg/           # Contém arquivos e funções para a configuração do usuário, como o tema │   │── context/
+│── usr_cnfg/           # Contains files and functions for user configuration │   │── context/
 │   │── local_storage/
 │   │── scss/
-│── config_websv.js     # Contém a URL padrão usada no website
+│── config_websv.js     # Contains the default URL
 </pre>